-Making best use of your networks is a great choice for startups-thus closely interacting with them to know if you can personally work with the individual or not.
+Making the best use of your networks is a great choice for startups-thus those closely interacting with them to know if you can personally work with the individual or not.

 Next comes up experimenting with hiring marketplaces, personalized outreach on Github & Linkedin, Job Boards & meetups.
 These are the best ways to look for good engineers to line up as the best option for startups.